hemantpande/Money-Transfer-Api/WorkLog.md

 Verbs (Behavior) - _transfer_

 Let's see, if we can come up with some use cases for our problem.
 We'll maintain it in separate file called "UseCases.md".

+### Session 2

+We do TDD.
+Let's start with tests first.
+Before that, we need to give some thought to our project structure.

+Let's start with what we know right now.
+We have a domain and on scaffolding side, we'll need some repositories for data interactions.

+Ok, add 2 modules, one for "Infrastructure" and other for our domain, let's call it "Core" as per DDD convention.
+.
+.
+.
+Ok, so we have our basic project structure in place.
+Let's think a bit from SRP perspective, we need a class which will be responsible for managing the transactions.
+Need to keep a check in amount of code going into this class, down the line, just a thought to keep in back of the mind.
+For now, it looks a good start.
+We'll start with our first test for UseCase 1.